Samreay/Samreay/content/reviews/brightest_shadow/index.md

 ---
 title:  "A Review of Sarah Lin's The Brightest Shadow - great subversion of a genre trope."
-short_title: "Sarah Lin's The Brightest Shadow"
 description: "Epic fantasy with some progression.
 The Chosen One trope is delightfully flipped on its head."
-long_description: "A huge book covering multiple perspectives exploring the coming of the Hero.
-Kill the Hero, and another arises.
-Great premise, slower-paced read."
 date: 2022-01-07
 categories: [reviews]
 review: C